 Beyond these stones are some open fields belonging to the Hôtel-Dieu, but retained by government for military uses.
 One of these on the left towards the St. Lawrence is converted into a race-ground, where the lovers of turf-sports meet twice a year, generally in June and September, to enjoy the exciting amusement of horse-racing.
 The course is a mile in circuit, and its situation so truly delightful that it is well calculated of itself to attract numerous visiters.
 To the westward of the race-course is a property originally belonging to the late Right Rev. Dr. Mountain, Bishop of Quebec; and contiguous to it is the beautiful estate of the heirs of the late Hon.
 Mr. Percival, called Spencer Wood, formerly known by the name of Powel Place, and which used to be the country residence of the governor-general.
 Woodfield, the property of W. Shepherd, Esq. is another valuable and elegant estate, which, from its charming position, is very deserving of notice.
 The beach directly under the height upon which these houses stand is divided into many valuable timber grounds, extending to the westward as far as Pointe à Puisseaux, which chiefly belonged to the original firm of Messrs.
 Patterson, Dyke, and Co.
-Wolfe's Cove is the largest of all the bays in the vicinity of the city, and memorable as the landing-place of the English army which achieved the conquest of the capital in 1759.
-It is generally a scene of great activity in the timber trade; during the summer season, numbers of ships are continually seen anchored in groups before the premises of the different merchants: it is principally the property of Messrs.
+Wolfe's Cove is the largest of all the bays in the vicinity of the city, and memorable as the landing-place of the $\mathbf{E}\mathbf{n}\mathbf{g}$ lish army which achieved the the timber trade; during the summer season, numbers of ships are continually seen anchored in groups before the premises of the different merchants: it is principally the property of Messrs.
 Grant and Greenshields.